olwend/dummyapi_js/README.md

 3. Can access container via docker

-        ```
         docker exec -it jenkins bash
-        ```

 Browse to http://localhost:8080

-4.
-Then stop Jenkins via CLI (ctrl + C), the settings for Jenkins repo are lost as container cleans up on stop.
+4. Stop Jenkins via CLI (ctrl + C), the settings for Jenkins repo are lost as container cleans up on stop.

 5. Create initial pipeline as  Jenkinsfile. - persists in git hub repo, along with /Jenkins/scripts

 6. Pipeline downloads NODE docker image then builds - installing dependencies (npm install) and runs node app as a docker          container.

-7. Git pulled repo maps to home repo of Jenkins container. downloaded to the node_modules workspace (within the /var/jenkins_home/workspace/dummyapi_js directory in the Jenkins container).
+7. Git pulled repo maps to home repo of Jenkins container downloaded to the node_modules workspace (within the /var/jenkins_home/workspace/dummyapi_js directory in the Jenkins container).